graclj/learning-graclj/README.md

     // suites are their own category of components testSuites {
-        // a suite named "test" of type "JUnitTestSuiteSpec" (since we're leveraging)
+        // a suite named "test" of type "JUnitTestSuiteSpec" (since we're leveraging
-        // a JUnit runner to detect the clojure.test tests. test(JUnitTestSuiteSpec) {
+        // a JUnit runner to detect the clojure.test tests). test(JUnitTestSuiteSpec) {
             // version of JUnit to use
             jUnitVersion '4.12'